RononDex/dotfiles/AstroPi-README.md

 		```
 		mv root/boot/* boot
 		```
-	1. Adjust `boot/cmdline.txt` and `root/etc/fstab` to mount correct drives
 	1. Unmount the two partitions:
 		```
 		umount boot root
 		```
-1. Unplug the flashed device and plug it into your raspberry pi and boot it up.
+1. Unplug the SD card and plug it into your raspberry pi and boot it up.
 1. You can now connect through `ssh` using user `alarm` and password `alarm`.
 Root password is `root`
 1. Initialize the pacman keyring and populate the Arch Linux ARM package signing keys:
 	```